basiliscos/perl-watcher/README.md

 perl-watcher
 ============

-Nagios-inspired system tray events desktop watcher / notifier
+Nagios-inspired system tray events desktop watcher / notifier.

+Currenlty it uses only GTK2+ backend, but it should be easy to use the others.

 COPYRIGHT AND LICENSE